All Classes and Courses

 Interactive Course | FREE

-Requirements: This course requires no prior knowledge of Mathematica or the Wolfram Language.
-Prerequisites for calculus include Algebra I (elementary algebra), Algebra II (intermediate algebra), elementary geometry and trigonometry or precalculus.
+Requirements: This course requires no prior knowledge of Mathematica or Wolfram Language.
+Prerequisites for calculus are trigonometry or precalculus.

 Certification Levels: CompletionLevel 1

-A comprehensive introduction to fundamental concepts in calculus, including video lessons and interactive notebooks.
-Follow along with the examples in the Wolfram Cloud and use the material to prepare for the AP Calculus AB exam.
-The course starts with functions and limits, followed by differential calculus and its applications, and then moves on to integral calculus and its applications.
-Problem sessions, exercises, quizzes and a sample exam are provided for self-paced assessment.
+This course provides a comprehensive introduction to fundamental concepts in calculus and their applications, covering all of Calculus 1 and some of Calculus 2.
+The course starts with functions and limits, followed by differential calculus, and then moves on to integral calculus and a brief discussion of differential equations.
+It includes a sample exam based on the AP Calculus AB course.
+Problem sessions, exercises and auto-graded quizzes are provided for self-paced assessment.
 Earn a certificate by watching all lesson and problem session videos and completing the quizzes with a passing grade.

 Course Overview